rarible/protocol-contracts/exchange-v2/contracts/RaribleTransferManager.md

     2. `1 ERC721` => `100 ETH`, `orderMaker` = acc4, `origins` = [[]], `payouts` = [[acc4, 70%], [acc5, 30%]]
 - royalty is set to 30%
 - these are new orders, so they don't have previous fills
-- fee side gere is ETH, so we do
+- fee side here is ETH, so we do
     - `transferPayouts`(1 ERC721)
         - there is only one payout address and 1 token, so it simply gets tranfered to acc1
     - `doTransfersWithFees`(100 ETH)
-        - lets assume protocol fee = 3%
+        - let's assume protocol fee = 3%
-        - lets calculate ETH amount to be sent by acc1
+        - let's calculate ETH amount to be sent by acc1
             - 100 ETH + 3% protocolFee + 3% acc2-origin + 10% acc3-origin = 100 + 0,16*100 = 116 ETH
         - so acc1 needs to send 116 ETH, from which 3 is going to be his part of the protocol fee, 3 sent to acc2 as origin, 10 sent to acc3 as origin too
         - 3 more ETH are taken as acc4 prtocol fee, 97 left
         - 30 ETH payed as royalty to nft creator, 67 left
         - right order doesn't have origins, so we skip it
         - what's left is divided between acc4 and acc5, as it says in right order payouts (`payouts` = [[acc4, 70%], [acc5, 30%]]), so 20,1 ETH goes to acc5, 46,9 ETH to acc4
-        - tranfer is done